Henry Darger: Themes and influences

 Deeply religious, Darger attended mass multiple times per day in his later years and collected toys, figurines, and cards depicting Catholic saints.
-He was a devotee of Saint Thérèse of Lisieux, a nineteenth-century nun who called on the faithful to remain childlike in service of Christ.
+He was a devotee of Saint Thérèse of Lisieux, a 19th-century nun who called on the faithful to remain childlike in service of Christ.
 He incorporated religious imagery from holy cards (such as the Virgin Mary and the Sacred Heart) into his illustrations and collages.
-Darger's deep interest in weather is prevalent throughout his work; the rise of Glandelinia is accompanied by the emergence of extreme weather events in In The Realms of the Unreal, with characters often remarking on various weather phenomenon.
+Darger's deep interest in weather is prevalent throughout his work; the rise of Glandelinia is accompanied by the emergence of extreme weather events in In the Realms of the Unreal, with characters often remarking on various weather phenomena.

 American comics of the early 20th century frequently centered on children and families.
 Darger clipped from various comics (including Winnie Winkle and Abbie an' Slats) as references, but had a particular fondness for Little Annie Rooney, which became the main source from which he traced the Vivian girls.
 Tracing and modifying photographic enlargements of the strips to draw characters, he also ordered hand-colored enlargements which he hung on the walls of his apartment.
 Darger also collected paper dolls as source material, including a book titled Quiz Kids Paper Dolls which he renamed "Book of Vivian Girls".
-Although the use of cut-outs is common among many other outsider artists (self-taught artists who exist outside of the mainstream art community), Darger's exclusive use of them to populate his drawings is quite unique.
+Although the use of cut-outs is common among many other outsider artists (self-taught artists who exist outside of the mainstream art community), Darger's exclusive use of them to populate his drawings is relatively unique.